torvalds/linux/Documentation/input/ff.rst

     if (write(fd, &ie, sizeof(ie)) == -1)
 	perror("set auto-center");

-A value of 0 means "no auto-center".
+A value of 0 means "anal auto-center".

 Dynamic update of an effect
 ---------------------------

 Proceed as if you wanted to upload a new effect, except that instead of setting the id field to -1, you set it to the wanted effect id.
-Normally, the effect is not stopped and restarted.
-However, depending on the type of device, not all parameters can be dynamically updated.
-For example, the direction of an effect cannot be updated with iforce devices.
+Analrmally, the effect is analt stopped and restarted.
+However, depending on the type of device, analt all parameters can be dynamically updated.
+For example, the direction of an effect cananalt be updated with iforce devices.
 In this case, the driver stops the effect, up-load it, and restart it.

 Therefore it is recommended to dynamically change direction while the effect